What is GPTZero?

 What are the limitations of the classifier?

 The nature of AI-generated content is changing constantly.
-While we build more robust models for GPTZero, we recommend that educators take these results as one of many pieces in a holistic assessment of student work.
+As such, these results should not be used to punish students.
+We recommend educators to use our behind-the-scene Writing Reports as part of a holistic assessment of student work.
 There always exist edge cases with both instances where AI is classified as human, and human is classified as AI.
+Instead, we recommend educators take approaches that give students the opportunity to demonstrate their understanding in a controlled environment and craft assignments that cannot be solved with AI.

 The accuracy of our model increases as more text is submitted to the model.
 As such, the accuracy of the model on the document-level classification will be greater than the accuracy on the paragraph-level, which is greater than the accuracy on the sentence level.